Fallout from the practice of springing forward or falling back

-That boost in fatigue due to saving time change not only leads to a loss in productivity, but also an increase in cyberloafing and the amount of time people spend surfing the net.
-It’s not your fault that you can’t stop playing Words With Friends or get lost looking at Pintrest boards.
+That boost in fatigue due to daylight saving time change not only leads to a loss in productivity, but also an increase in cyberloafing and the amount of time people spend surfing the net.
+It’s not your fault that you can’t stop playing Words With Friends or get lost looking at Pinterest boards.
 A study published in the Journal of Applied Psychology shows web searches related to entertainment rise sharply the Monday after the shift to daylight saving time.
 Those that participated in the study on average engaged in 8.4 minutes more of cyberloafing (or 20 % of the assigned task time) for every hour of interrupted sleep the night before.
 Read more at PSU.edu

 4. BONUS – more spring in your step!

 Once your body adjusts to the time change, you might just find yourself a little happier.
 Thanks to more exposure to sunlight, serotonin levels will give your mood a healthy boost.
 Definitely makes the drive to work a little more tolerable, right?